zah - illusions (2025)

 2022 Polygon Gallery

-motherland 母懷之地 (2021) - password available upon request
+motherland 母懷之地 (2021) - password: motherland2021

 A grieving boy moves across the liminal spaces of his memory to connect with someone he’s lost.
-Through this act, he must confront the tension and trauma within his body to find solace.
+Through this act, he must confront the tension and trauma within his body to find solace. motherland 母懷之地 (2021) is an experimental movement film commissioned by F.O.R.M (The Festival of Recorded Movement) in Vancouver, Canada.
+Special thanks to Sarah Wong, Joshua Lam, Shiun Okada, Veron Xio, Sophia Wolfe, and Tamar Tabori.

-Writer, Director, Producer, Performer, Editor: Alger Ji-Liang
+Writer, Director, Performer: Alger Ji-Liang

 Director, Producer, Editor, Craft Services: Joshua Lam

-Choreographer, Behind-the-Scenes Videographer: Sarah Wong
+Choreographer: Sarah Wong

 Director of Photography, VFX: Shiun Okada

-1st Assistant Camera: Rachel Chen
+1st AC: Rachel Chen

-2nd Assistant Camera: Kasra Asad
+2nd AC: Kasra Asad

 Grip / LX, On-Location Sound: Osmar Wong

-Behind-the-Scenes Photographers: Hubey Razon, Gloria Wong
+BTS Photographers: Hubey Razon, Gloria Wong

 Production Assistant: Michelle Strauss